Kush (song)

-"Kush" is a single by American rapper Dr. Dre, featuring vocals by Snoop Dogg and Akon.
+"Kush" is a single by American rapper Dr. Dre featuring fellow American rapper Snoop Dogg and Senegalese-American singer Akon.
 It was released via digital download on November 18, 2010.
 The song was produced by DJ Khalil and mixed by Dr. Dre, with additional keys by Daniel "Danny Keyz" Tannenbaum.
-The song has additional vocals by Sly "Pyper" Jordan, Kobe Honeycutt, Blackthoven and Slim the Mobster.
+The song has additional vocals by Sly "Pyper" Jordan, Kobe Honeycutt, Blackthoven, and Slim the Mobster.

 Background

-On November 16, 2010 an unfinished version of the song leaked onto the Internet.
+On November 16, 2010, an unfinished version of the song leaked onto the Internet.
 On the same day, Dr. Dre spoke on Radio Big Boy regarding the status of his album and the leaked song: